 Dash cams in the 1930s?
 In the 1970s?
 Yes, they existed.
 They just looked very different from the dash cam today’s driver uses.
 We have come a long way since then.

-Today, dash cams are used by trucking businesses to improve driver behavior, increase fleet safety, and make driver coaching sessions more efficient and productive.
-Let’s learn about the best features of the modern dash cam as we discuss G-Force, WDR technology, GPS, Telematics for your fleet and KeepTruckin’s Smart Dashcam.
+Today, truck dash cams are used by trucking businesses to improve driver behavior, increase fleet safety, and make driver coaching sessions more efficient and productive.
+Let’s learn about the best features of the modern dash cam as we discuss G-Force, WDR technology, GPS, telematics for your fleet and KeepTruckin’s Smart Dashcam.

 What is a dashboard camera?